StephaneCanu/Deep_learning_lecture/Adversarial/README.md

-Introduction to Adversarial Exemples
+**Introduction to Adversarial Exemples

+This directory contains two files:
-Lecture slides: 00_Main_deep_robust.pdf
+ - Lecture slides: 00_Main_deep_robust.pdf
-Associated notebook: adversarial_attacks.ipynb
+ - Associated notebook: adversarial_attacks.ipynb

 These slides aim at providing an introduction to the notion of adversarial exmples in deep learning, focussing on how to build them.
 To practice, a Jupyter Notebook is also available.